Hariom1509/Stock-Trading/README.md

 # Stock Trading Web App

-## Built Flask and database using PostgreSQL
+## Built using Flask and PostgreSQL